sergeyklay/space-wrangler/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability within Gstore, please send an e-mail to Serghei Iakovlev via serghei@airslate.com.
+If you discover a security vulnerability within this project, please send an e-mail to Serghei Iakovlev via serghei@airslate.com.
 All security vulnerabilities will be promptly addressed.